Black Hawk War (1865–1872): Battles of Thistle Valley and Diamond Fork

 June 1866 brought the Uintah Utes into the conflict.
 Up until that time a few hot-headed young fighters joined Black Hawk but Chief Tabby-To-Kwanah (Tabby)and others had kept the Utes in the Uintah Valley reservation out of the war.
 The call for an additional 350 men from Salt Lake and Davis Counties to strengthen Mormon settlements angered Tabby and his fighters.
-But Black Hawk's brother, Mountain, Isaac Potter and Richard led separate war parties toward Utah Valley.
+But Black Hawk's brother, Mountain, Isaac Potter and Richard James led separate war parties toward Utah Valley.
 They found a Nauvoo Legion detachment at what is now Indianola and attacked.
 The pinned the militia down for most of the day, but a second detachment under John L. Ivie arrived late and kept the first detachment from being overwhelmed.
 The soldiers were convinced that Chief Tabby had led the attack.
-When and additional 130 men under Warren Snow arrived, it was agreed to chase the Utes up Spanish Fork Canyon.
+When an additional 130 men under Warren Snow arrived, it was agreed to chase the Utes up Spanish Fork Canyon.
 Fearing another Salina Canyon disaster, the troops moved cautiously but on arriving at Soldier Summit Pass found that the Utes had split up and gone in different directions.
 He turned his men around and marched them back to Sanpete Valley.

 Mountain had led his men to Spanish Fork to exact vengeance on William Berry who years before had beaten Black Hawk with an old bucket for a supposed theft.
 They killed Berry and drove off about forty cattle and horses and fled into the Wasatch Mountains through Maple Canyon.
 The militia, who were already on alert, gave chase.
 They intercepted the Utes at Diamond Fork River but were outnumbered and pinned down by desultory rifle shots and arrows.
 A second force of eight men rushed the Utes and three were shot dead.
 The others put the Utes in a crossfire.
 The Utes quietly withdrew leaving the livestock and camp to be plundered by the militia.
 Among the gear they found US issued items, which showed the Utes had been accepting food and supplies at the Uintah Reservation.
 Leaders of the militia swore affidavits that white men had been seen directing the Utes.
 It was feared that the US Indian officials were aiding and abetting the Utes in their war against the Mormons.

 These incidents were a turning point in the war.
 Mormons had begun to be vigilant as Brigham Young had repeatedly encouraged them to do.
 Fort building and evacuations of small settlements, combining livestock herds under guard, and the hundreds of additional soldiers patrolling commonly used canyon trails stymied the ability of Utes to drive off the numbers of cattle and horses of the first two years in the war.
 Tabby used his influence after the defeat of the reservation Utes to keep most of his people out of the conflict.
 It would not be until 1872 in the final days of the war that reservation Utes caused any more trouble.
-The 'defeat' of the reservation Utes encouraged Mormons to continue to prevent attacks whenever possible.
+The "defeat" of the reservation Utes encouraged Mormons to continue to prevent attacks whenever possible.